-We strongly oppose this bill, which legitimizes the idea that companies should be allowed to go public and raise money from average, retail investors without being able to meet basic standards designed to ensure that they provide those investors with accurate and reliable information on which to base their investment decisions.
-S. 1933 would give new companies, including all but the very largest such companies, up to five years to raise money from the public without complying with SOX 404(b).
-Since the Sarbanes-Oxley Act was implemented, research has shown that requiring an independent audit of internal controls results in higher quality financial reporting and fewer restatements.
+Among its many troubling provisions, this bill would give new companies, including all but the very largest such companies, up to five years to raise money from the public without complying with the SOX 404(b) requirement that a company's auditor include an assessment of the adequacy of the company's internal controls as part of the financial statement audit.
+Since the Sarbanes-Oxley Act was implemented, research has shown that requiring an independent audit of internal controls results in higher quality financial reporting, fewer restatements, and a lower cost of capital for companies that receive a clean opinion.
 Moreover, experience with implementation of SOX tells us that, absent an independent controls audit, all too many managers will attest to the adequacy of clearly deficient control systems.
 As a result, delaying implementation of the independent internal controls audit would significantly increase the risk that companies would face both a material weakness report and higher costs to fix inadequate controls once the independent audit requirement kicked in.
 For these reasons, companies as well as investors would be far better off building their systems to be SOX 404(b) compliant from the outset.

 Like the provision to delay implementation of SOX 404(b), the proposal to weaken restrictions on research analysts ignores the widespread fraud and abuse that led to their adoption.
-Moreover, it ignores recent research suggesting that there has been no recent decline in post-IPO analyst coverage.
+Moreover, it ignores research suggesting the drop in analyst coverage has been exaggerated and other market changes - such as the disappearance of the boutique underwriting firms that used to specialize in small company IPOs - which have likely had a far greater impact.
 The legislation also includes a number of other special interest provisions that clearly have nothing to do with eliminating barriers to capital formation, such as delaying compliance with shareholder say-on-pay and golden parachute voting requirements as well as compensation disclosure requirements.
 And it includes an extremely poorly thought out proposal to delay implementation of accounting and auditing standards for new companies.
 The result of the latter proposal would be less transparent markets, with competing companies reporting financial data using different rules depending on whether they were an established or emerging company.
 Auditing would be less efficient as well, as audit firms would be required to train their auditors to comply with different auditing standards for different clients.
-Moreover, this is precisely the sort of attack on the independence of the standard-setting process that this Committee has traditionally opposed under Democratic and Republican leadership alike.
+Moreover, this represents an unwarranted attack on the independence of the standard-setting process with no evidence that compliance with either new accounting or new auditing standards undermines capital formation.